gilles-mastropasqua/nextjs-minimal-mapbox-with-minimap/README.md

         map.current = new mapboxgl.Map({
             container: mapContainer.current as HTMLDivElement, // The HTML container for the map
             style: "mapbox://styles/mapbox/outdoors-v12", // Mapbox style to use
-            center: [114.21, 0.87], // Initial longitude and latitude for the map's center
+            center: [178.0, -17.8], // Initial longitude and latitude for the map's center
-            zoom: 5, // Initial zoom level
+            zoom: 9, // Initial zoom level
+        });

+        // Event listener for when the map finishes loading map.current.on("load", function () {
+            // Initialize the Minimap instance with configuration options const minimap = new Minimap(mapboxgl as MapLib<MapInstance>, {
+                center: [178.0, -17.8],
+                style: "mapbox://styles/mapbox/outdoors-v12",
+                toggleDisplay: true,
+                zoomLevelOffset: -4,
+                scrollZoom: true,
+                disableMinimapMoveOnDrag: true,
+                enableResize: true,
+                enableMove: true,
+            });
+            // Add the minimap control to the main map, positioned in the bottom-right corner map.current!.addControl(minimap as mapboxgl.IControl, "bottom-right");
         });

         // Clean up the map instance only when the component unmounts